What are the processes and phenomena underlying rhythmic interaction and action, and the affective outcomes of these processes?

 About our research

-We seek to understand why rhythms make us move, and how rhythm facilitates entrainment and interaction.
+We seek to understand why rhythms make us move and how rhythm facilitates entrainment and interaction.
 We also explore the affective and social outcomes of such processes.
-We also study the experience of absorption in music listening and performance, music-related effort and skilled action, as well as the dynamics of music-evoked pleasure.
+These are studied through the experience of absorption in music performance and perception, music-related effort and skilled action, and the dynamics of music-evoked pleasure.

-We use a multitude of different methods – both quantitative and qualitative – including behavioural experiments, motion capture, eye-tracking, phenomenology, psychophysiology, and psychopharmacology.
+We use many different methods, including observation studies, phenomenology, behavioural experiments, motion capture, eye-tracking, psychophysiology, and psychopharmacology.